whatsfordinner/autoscaling_app_poc/README.md

 ./deploy.sh
 ```

 This will sync the contents of the directory with the S3 bucket created by Terraform and then run an autoscaling group refresh.
+When a new instance starts, its user data will copy the content of the S3 bucket to the nginx configuration and documents directories, test that nginx is able to start correctly and then start nginx.

 ## Removing resources when you're done